Religion in Maharashtra: Islam

-Konkani Muslims follow also the Shafi'i school of Sunni Islamic law.
+Konkani Muslims also follow the Shafi'i school of Sunni Islamic law.
 This is in contrast to the rest of North India and Deccan regions whose Sunni Muslims adhere to the Hanafi school.

 The population in the state is highly urbanised, and spread across different regions.
 The urban character of the community in Maharashtra can be seen from the fact that Mumbai, the capital city of Maharashtra, is approximately 18.8% Muslim per the Census.
 Mumbai, the capital city of the state, has approximately over 3 million Muslims, and the Muslim population of Mumbai is the city with a large Muslim population among any city outside Muslim-majority countries.
 The Haji Ali Dargah in Mumbai which is situated on an island is a famous islamic shrine in Maharashtra.
-Similarly, Nagpur, the second capital of Maharashtra, has population that is 11% Muslim.Marathwada region which formerly was part of Nizam ruled Hyderabad state has much higher muslim population than other parts of the state.
+Similarly, Nagpur, the second capital of Maharashtra, has population that is 11% Muslim.
+Marathwada region which formerly was part of Nizam ruled Hyderabad state has much higher muslim population than other parts of the state.
 In the Marathwada city of Aurangabad, Muslims form 30.79% of the population, while in the northern city of Malegaon, Muslims are 79% of the population.

-The headquarters of Gujarati speaking Bohra shia Muslims community is located in Mumbai.
+The headquarters of Gujarati speaking Bohra Shia Muslim community is located in Mumbai.

 Eid-ul-Fitr (Ramzan Eid) and Eid-ul-Azha (Bakari Eid) are the two most important Muslim festivals in the state.
 Visiting the tombs (Dargah) of Sufi saints is an important part of cultural and religious life of Muslims in Maharashtra.
 The annual death anniversary of the saints is celebrated with fairs (Urs) that attracts thousands of visitors.